MalikG15/psbt_analyzer/readme.md

 Once the PSBT edit is completed, the analysis can be re-run!

 ## Exiting the Program
-You can exit the program by simply responding no when the program asks for a `[y/n]` response.
+You can exit the program by responding no to every `[y/n]` prompt.

 # Learnings
 I learned a great deal about PSBTs while doing this project.
 I had interacted with PSBTs before but never on a technical level.

 Here's several things I learned:
-- The fiat system is so seamless with debit/credit card payment rails easily managing inputs and outputs with no change but of course this comes at the cost of a third party being involved when money is meant for only two (trustless) parties
+- The fiat system is so seamless with debit/credit card payment rails easily managing inputs and outputs with no change, but of course this comes at the cost of a third party being involved when money is meant for only two (trustless) parties
 - How fees are taken by miners based on the difference of inputs and outputs which explains why someone might overpay on fees.
 (I've heard this happen a couple times and always wondered how a mistake like that could happen)
 - Understanding what the current fees are is quite important and this project sheds a new light on the mempool policy debate that occurred in the btc community a month or two ago
 - Python has a ton of useful libraries to make it to create a great and interactive CLI interface